EvanGibsonSmith/personal-website/jackbox_chalice.md

 </div>

-In short, the math comes out to the following formula, where $n=\text{Number of Cups}$.
+In short, the math comes out to the following formula, where $n=\text{number of cups}$.

 $$\frac{\text{Success}}{\text{Total}}=\frac{(n-1)^{m-1}}{n^{n-1}}$$

+Since this is a party game, it's natural to wonder whether your survival odds improve or worsen as more players join.
+Since the number of cups is growing, you have more to choose from.
+However, this means more poisoners as well.
+It's clear that if the poisoners coordinate your odds will get increasingly worse ($1/n$), but they do not.

-Since this is a party game, it's natural to wonder if your odds get better or worse as the game gets larger.
-On one hand, it seems like since the number of cups is getting very large, the chances of picking a correct one is approaching zero as there are more player ($n-1$ poisioners) and more cups.
-However, the players cannot communicate with each other so there are also likely going to be more overlaps where two poisoners select the same cup.
+On one hand, as the number of cups increases, it seems like the chances of picking a safe one should approach zero—after all, there are more players ($n-1$ poisoners) and more poisoned cups.
+However, since players cannot coordinate, multiple poisoners may choose the same cup, reducing the overall number of poisoned cups.
+Since there are more poisioners, it's *also* increasingly likely they will overlap.
+Because of these competing factors, it's not obvious (at least to me) whether your survival chances improve or worsen as the game scales.

 <div class="animation-container">
     <video class='hover-video' muted playsinline controls>